superfashi/HWNetCracker/README.md

-hwnetcracker
+HWNetCracker
 ============

-A HW Network cracker.
+A HW Network Cracker.
 Only for students in HW.